PabloSzx/bob-esbuild/README.md

 # bob-esbuild

+Check my latest blog post [What does it take to support Node.js ESM?](https://the-guild.dev/blog/support-nodejs-esm)

 Is recommended to be used with [pnpm](https://pnpm.io/), but it's not a requirement and it should to work with any package manager.

 This library is primarily focused into monorepo projects, and all the instructions are going to be focused on that usage.